New coaches for the Patriots and Titans focused on winning now and not 2025 draft - WTOP News

 QB shuffle

-As the Patriots wait for rookie Drake Maye to emerge from the concussion protocol, at least they have seen encouraging signs from Jacoby Brissett.
+Patriots rookie Drake Maye cleared the concussion protocol Saturday and his questionable status for this game was removed.
+He was limited in practice all week.

-The nine-year veteran started the first five games, going 1-4 before he was replaced by Maye.
-The first-round draft pick left last week’s game after a helmet-to-helmet hit and is in the NFL’s concussion protocol.
+They did see some encouraging signs from Jacoby Brissett who went 1-4 starting the first five games before he was replaced by Maye.
+The first-round draft pick left last week’s game after a helmet-to-helmet hit.

 Brissett came off the bench and led New England to a pair of go-ahead scores in the fourth quarter to snap a six-game skid.